River Dove Catchment Management Plan Sample

 How Much Do I Need to Know to Write an Essay?

-how much do I need to know to writeA common question in the minds of many college students and novice writers is: how much do I need to know to write an essay, post, or story on a given subject or topic?
-For college students and budding professionals, the concern of how much to know to write or “know how much to write” often becomes real when they are required to write an essay or research paper on topic, concept, or subject that they may not have even heard of.
-For people engaged in creative writing, their concern about “how much knowledge to write” may stem from their need to create a narrative or picture in the mind of the reader that is more realistic and not too far-fetched.
+how much do I need to know to writeA common question in the minds of many students, budding professionals, and people wishing to learn academic writing is: how much do I need to know to write an essay, post, or story on a given subject or topic?
+The concern of how much to know to write or “know how much to write” often becomes real when you are required to write an essay or research paper on topic, concept, or subject that you may not have even heard of.
+For people engaged in creative writing, their concern about how much knowledge to write may stem from their need to create a narrative or picture in the mind of the reader that is more realistic and not too far-fetched.
 In this article, we focus on answering the question: How much knowledge do you have to have to write?
+In other articles, you can learn the important essay writing rules and essential skills for essay writing

 Will I be able to write an essay on a subject or topic that I do not have prior or adequate knowledge in?
 The answer to how much knowledge is required for essay writing depends on three main factors; the level of complexity of the essay, the type of essay you are writing, and the circumstances under which you are writing the essay.
-However, before focusing on the three main factors, you probably are wondering if there is a simple yes or no answer to the question.
+However, before focusing on the three main factors, is there is a simple yes or no answer to the question?

 To answer this question, consider this situation: Everyday newspapers and radio and television stations report news that their representatives or journalists did not personally gather on the ground.
 A newspaper in Kenya may, for example, report in depth about a terrorist attack that has occurred in the U.S. or the destruction caused by a massive earthquake in Haiti without having a journalist in the location where the event has taken place.
 What the journalists working with the media house will typically do is search what other media houses and people are reporting about the event, and based on these, come up with their own news article on the story.
 They can search for relevant information on the Internet, social media, or any other relevant source.
 It is, however, important that the journalists draw their information from credible sources or verify the accuracy of the information they get from the other (secondary) sources.
 As a reader or viewer of the news article/ item, you will probably not realise that the media house had no journalist(s) on the ground to capture the news first hand.
 From this illustration, you realise that the journalist in Kenya writing or reporting on an event that occurred in the US or Haiti did not have prior or first-hand knowledge of what happened.
 He or she is relying on what others have stated, written, or reported about the event.